 Hartpury College of Further Education ("Hartpury College") is a private company limited by guarantee and a wholly owned subsidiary of Hartpury University.
 Hartpury College of Further Education was designated by the Secretary of State on 1st August 2018 as a Further Education Institution.
-These accounts represent the first year of trading and therefore no comparatives are available.
 The College is an exempt charity for the purposes of Part 3 of the Charities Act 2011 and complies with the requirements of the Further Education Accounts Direction and Companies Act.